lambdastack/lambdastack/docs/home/howto/OS_PATCHING.md

 ### Repositories

 LambdaStack uses the repository role to provide all required packages.
 The role disables all existing repositories and provides a new one.
-After successful LambdaStack deployment, official repositories should be re-enabled and LambdaStack-provided repository should be disabled.
+After successful LambdaStack deployment, official repositories should be re-enabled and lambdastack-provided repository should be disabled.

 ### RHEL